-If you feel that your expenses exceed the standard flat rate decided by the HMRC, you can opt for filing a claim on the actual amount that you spent over the last year and in the year that you are filing a claim for.
+If you feel that your expenses exceed the standard flat rate decided by the HMRC, you can opt to file a claim on the actual amount you spent over the last year and in the year you are filing a claim for.
 However, you need to have all the records of expenditures- the transaction receipts of your expenses to file for such a claim.
 Once you do, HMRC will evaluate your claim and notify you of the amount that is due to you as the Uniform tax refund.

 Filing for the first claim

 Individuals claiming for the uniform tax rebate for the first time, will have to fill in P87 form with details such as job title, industry, details of employers, national insurance number (NIC), and Pay-As-You-Earn (PAYE) number, letting HMRC identify if the person is eligible for the claim or not.
-Once HMRC receives form P87, with complete details, it could take upto five (5) weeks for the claim to be processed.
+Once they receive P87, with complete details, it could take up to five (5) weeks for the claim to be processed.

 How to claim uniform tax relief?

-Before you contact the HMRC for filing your uniform tax rebate, it is a good idea to have all your details in hand and at one place.
-The details regarding your employer, your industry of work, financial aid provided by the employer for maintenance of your uniform, more specifically- the cleaning or laundry services offered by the employer, etc. are few of the extremely important things to be kept in mind while filing for a uniform tax rebate.
+Before you contact the HMRC for filing your uniform tax rebate, it is a good idea to have all your details in hand and in one place.
+The details regarding your employer, your industry of work, financial aid provided for maintenance of your uniform, more specifically- the cleaning or laundry services offered, etc., are a few of the essential things to be kept in mind when you file/claim for a uniform tax rebate.

-Now if you are claiming a tax rebate for the first time or you paid more than £1,000, you will have to fill in the P87 form and submit it either online or via post to the HMRC.
+If you are claiming a tax rebate for the first time or paid more than £1,000, you will have to fill in the P87 form and submit it either online or via post to the HMRC.
 If you are filing for more than one year, each year will require a separate form.

-- Letter – If this is the first time an employee is claiming for work uniform relief, he / she must contact HMRC in writing.
+- Letter – If this is the first time an employee is claiming work uniform relief, he/she must contact HMRC in writing.
 Address: HM Revenue & Customs, Pay As You Earn, PO Box 1970, Liverpool, L75 1WX

 - Employer’s name and address